QR Batch Generator

 Worked Examples:

-Two rows named poster-a,https://example.com/menu and poster-b,https://example.com/menu are allowed when Skip duplicate payloads is off.
+Rows named poster-a and poster-b that both contain the same menu HTTPS URL are kept when Skip duplicate payloads is off.
 The second row appears in Readiness Audit with Main issue set to Duplicate payload appears in the batch.
-If the duplicate is accidental, turn on Skip duplicate payloads; the source note then reports that one duplicate payload row was skipped.
+If the repetition is accidental, turn on Skip duplicate payloads; the source note then reports that one duplicate payload row was skipped.

-A row such as menu,www.example.com/menu is detected as a URL, but Readiness Audit warns that the URL starts with www and has no http:// or https:// protocol.
-The row may still be exportable, but the safer correction is to change the payload to https://example.com/menu before downloading the ZIP.
+A row such as menu,www.example.com/menu is detected as a URL, but Readiness Audit warns that the URL starts with www and has no web protocol.
+The row may still be exportable.
+The safer correction is to change the payload to a full HTTPS URL before downloading the ZIP.

 FAQ: